-If the student does not achieve the 500 TOEFL score in the two semesters after his/her admission, the College Council may consider dismissal of the student from his/her program.
-In this case, the student may be allowed to transfer to a program taught in Arabic if he/she satisfies its admission conditions.
+If the student does not achieve the required score in the two semesters after his/her admission, the College Council may consider dismissal of the student from his/her program.
+In this case, the student may be allowed to transfer to another program if he/she satisfies its admission conditions.